kontza/siurvahti/README.md

 # Prerequisites
 - OpenSUSE MicroOS installed into the target.
+- Target has to have a previous RAID array setup with the device name of `/dev/md127`.
 - The target machine has to have SSH installed with running user's SSH key installed.
 - Python 3 must be installed.
 - Ansible controller must have `containers.podman.podman_container` installed.
 To check if it is installed, run `$ ansible-galaxy collection list`.